Employment Opportunities for International Students

 What types of employment opportunities are there for international students?

 There are several types of employment for which F-1 students may qualify.

-Optional Practical Training (OPT) is a 12-month work authorization period that allows students to work off campus in their field of study (refer to our page for details about OPT applications).
+- Optional Practical Training (OPT) is a 12-month work authorization period that allows students to work off campus in their field of study.
 Most students participate after they have completed their degree.
 The Center for Global Engagement must recommend OPT in order for the United States Citizenship and Immigration Services (USCIS) to authorize the employment.
 Students can apply for OPT up to 90 days before graduation and up to 60 days after graduation.
 The process usually takes 60 to 90 days.
 Students will then receive an Employment Authorization Card (EAD) card which allows them to work in the United States.
 For more information regarding optional practical training and to see how to apply, please go to the United States Citizenship and Immigration Services about OPT application.

-Students who have graduated with degrees in designated Science, Technology, Engineering or Mathematic (STEM) degrees are eligible for an additional 17 months of Optional Practical Training (OPT) beyond the original 12 months of OPT.
-Please consult the list of approved academic fields to see if you are qualfied for STEM extention.
+- Students who have graduated with degrees in designated Science, Technology, Engineering or Mathematic (STEM) degrees are eligible for an additional 24 months of Optional Practical Training (OPT) beyond the original 12 months of OPT.
+Please consult the list of approved academic fields to see if you are qualfied for STEM extension.

 In addition, students must be employed by an E-Verify employer in order to qualify for this extension.
 The three requirements are as follows:

-E-Verify is a USCIS internet-based system used by Social Security and USCIS.
-This systems helps employers make sure their employees are eligible for employment.
+*Note: E-Verify is a USCIS internet-based system used by Social Security and USCIS.
+This system helps employers make sure their employees are eligible for employment.
 Not all companies are part of E-Verify.
 Please check with your employer prior to applying for a STEM Extension.